Calibration Buffers

 -

-- Calibration buffers and test sample(s) should be at equal temperature prior to testing.
+- Maintain calibration buffers and test samples at equal temperature prior to testing.

-- Use pH 7.00 buffer plus at least one other pH value close to the expected measurement range.
+- Use pH 7.00 buffer with at least one other pH value close to the expected measurement range.

 - Pour fresh calibration buffers into individually marked beakers.

-- Do not perform calibration readings directly from original buffer container.
+- Do not calibrate directly from original buffer container.

 - Close buffer containers to avoid carbon dioxide uptake.